MLP Fusion: Towards Efficient Fine-tuning of Dense and Mixture-of-Experts Language Models: Introduction

-In addition to the directions above, there were some previous attempts to establish one-shot model compression methods.
-Single-shot \textit{pruning} methods \citep[sparsification]{han2015learning, lee2018snip, wang2020picking, tanaka2020pruning} identify sub-networks at initialization concerning certain criteria of weight magnitude or gradient flow.
-However, most works on (entry-wise) pruning focuses on reducing the conceptual training or inference FLOPs, while sparse matrix multiplication is not well supported on modern hardware (e.g.\ GPUs) and even slows down the training in wall-clock time~\citep{dao2022monarch}.
-Meanwhile, truncated singular value decomposition (SVD) on the weight matrices~\citep{denton2014exploiting} is applied to speed up large CNNs by exploiting linear structure in the network to remove its redundancy; however, truncated SVD has limited representation power and suffers from poor performance as it greatly reduces the dimensions of the linear transforms within a network.
+Various efforts have been made in various fields to compress and harness the large-scale PLMs.
+A popular technique in \textit{model compression} is knowledge distillation~\cite[KD]{hinton2015distilling,gou2021knowledge,10.1145/3534678.3539315,10.1145/3340531.3412005}, which aims to transfer knowledge from pre-trained large language models (LLMs) to smaller models.
+However, this approach requires extensive retraining, involving both the original LLM and the compact model.
+There were some previous attempts to establish one-shot model compression methods.
+Single-shot \textit{pruning} methods \cite[sparsification]{han2015learning, lee2018snip, wang2020picking, tanaka2020pruning} identify sub-networks at initialization concerning certain criteria of weight magnitude or gradient flow.
+However, most works on (entry-wise) pruning focus on reducing the conceptual training or inference FLOPs, while sparse matrix multiplication is not well supported on modern hardware (e.g.\ GPUs) and even slows down the training in wall-clock time~\cite{dao2022monarch}.